best-practice-and-impact/govcookiecutter/{{ cookiecutter.repo_name }}/docs/user_guide/loading_environment_variables.md

    direnv allow
    ```

-You only need to do this **once**, and again each time `.envrc` and `.secrets` are modified.
+You only need to do this **once**, and again each time `.envrc` and `.secrets` are
+modified.

 ### Installing `direnv`

-These instructions assume you are running on macOS with administrator privileges using a bash terminal.
-For other ways
+These instructions assume you are running on macOS with administrator privileges using
-of installing `direnv`, and its shell hooks, consult the package's [documentation][direnv].
+a bash terminal.
+For other ways of installing `direnv`, and its shell hooks, consult
+the `direnv` documentation.

 1. Open your terminal;
 2. Install `direnv` via [Homebrew][homebrew];